Current Baker Scholars

 “Don’t be intimidated by what you don’t know.
 That can be your greatest strength and ensure that you do things differently from everyone else.”

 Logan was born and raised in Saint Joseph, Michigan.
 He is currently working on a public accounting and management double-major with a focus on taking the CPA exam after graduation.
-His extra-curricular activities include: team leading for Young Life, consulting with the Center for Faithful Leadership, tutoring economics for the Academic Success Center and attending Business Club events.
+His extra-curricular activities include: leading a Young Life team, consulting with the Center for Leadership, working for residential life, and attending Business Club events.
 In the Baker Scholars program, Logan is excited to learn about being a Christian leader in the global business market.
 He also looks forward to narrowing down his career goals and direction through networking with former Baker Scholars.
-This summer, Logan will be working at his family’s businesses, taking summer classes and attending leadership events for public accounting firms.
-After graduation, Logan would like to pursue a career in the professional services industry, either in audit or consulting.
+This summer, Logan will be interning at a public accounting firm in Detroit.
+After graduation, Logan would like to begin his career in audit or consulting.

 “Success seems to be connected with action.
 Successful men keep moving.
 They make mistakes, but they don't quit.”

-Adam Rolain is from Rochester, Michigan, and is double majoring in management and economics with a minor in Spanish.
-He is also a member of business club, involved with Nykerk Cup competition and Marketing Manager at Cool Beans Coffee Shop on Hope’s campus.
-Adam looks forward to progressing further along with his communication and relational skills through the Baker Scholars program and hopes it will shape him to be a well-rounded professional.
-Adam will be traveling to Málaga, Spain, on a May term with the Spanish department this summer as well as interning with Michigan Bucks Soccer Club.
-After graduation, Adam wants to work in sports management with the hopes of a job in baseball.
+Adam Rolain is from Rochester, Michigan, and is double majoring in business and economics with a minor in Spanish.
+He is also a member of the Dance Marathon Dream Team, is involved with Nykerk Cup competition and is marketing manager at the coffee shop in Kletz Market on Hope’s campus.
+Adam looks forward to progressing further along with his communication and relational skills through the Baker Scholars program and hopes is will shape him to be a well-rounded professional.
+Adam will be interning for the St. Paul Saints Baseball Club this summer in Minnesota.
+After graduation, Adam wants to work in sports management with the hopes of a career in baseball.

 “Leadership is about making others better as a result of your presence and making sure that impact lasts in your absence.”

-Julia Toren is from Grand Rapids, Michigan, and is pursuing an economics major and mathematics minor.
-At Hope, Julia has been involved with Student Congress and the Volunteer Services Committee, also working in the Events and Conferences Office and as a tutor in the Academic Success Center.
-During her free time, Julia likes to spend time with her family, watch sports and be outdoors.
-This summer, Julia will be continuing her work as an intern in the Pricing and Incentives Team at Steelcase, Inc. Julia is looking forward to being exposed to a variety of careers through the experiences the Baker Scholars provide while engaging with professionals throughout the world.
+Julia Toren is from Grand Rapids, Michigan, and is pursuing an economics and business double major with a mathematics minor.
+At Hope, Julia has been a member of the Volunteer Services Committee, a representative in Student Congress and a student employee at the Events and Conferences Office.
+Currently, Julia is in her second year as an intern with the Pricing and Incentives Team at Steelcase, Inc. in Grand Rapids.
+Upon her graduation in December, she hopes to pursue a career involving analysis and problem solving.
+In her free time, she enjoys being active outdoors and spending time with friends and family.
+Julia looks forward to being exposed to a variety of careers through the experiences the Baker Scholars provide while engaging with and learning from professionals throughout the world.

 “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters… It is the Lord Christ you are serving.”

 Anh is from Hanoi, Vietnam, and is pursuing a double major in public accounting and management.
 On campus, she participated in Nykerk, volunteers for Children’s After School Achievement and is treasurer of Hope’s Asian Perspective Association.
-Anh is also working as an International Ambassador for the Admission Office, as well as working for the Social Science Office.
-Anh’s most recent experience of business was her marketing internship last summer in Vietnam.
-As a new Baker, Anh hopes to have a better glimpse and exposure to the business environment, to meet different people and to build strong connections with business professionals around the globe.
-She is looking forward to the opportunities, experiences and challenges that help her in her future career.
-In the near future, Anh is looking to pursue a job with a CPA firm.
+Anh is also working as an international ambassador for the Admission Office, as well as working for the Social Science Office.
+This summer she is going to intern for PwC Vietnam as an auditor.
+Coming to her senior year as a Baker, Anh hopes to have a better glimpse and exposure to the business environment, to meet different people and to build strong connections with business professionals around the globe.
+She is looking forward to the opportunities, experiences and challenges that help her in her future career after graduation.
+In the near future, Anh is looking to pursue a job with a CPA firm or going to a graduate school in accounting.

 “If you can’t fly, then run, if you can’t run, then walk, if you can’t walk, then crawl, but whatever you do, you have to keep moving forward.”